 To participate in this course, basic knowledge of the Linux operating system is expected as well as experience in dealing with the shell.

-In case of cancellation of the training due to force majeure, illness of the instructor or consultant as well as other unforeseeable events, there is no claim for the training to take place.
-In this case, the participation fee will be refunded.
-However, Linutronix GmbH cannot be held liable for the reimbursement of travel and accommodation costs or for other direct or indirect consequential damages.
+In case of cancellation of the training due to force majeure, illness of the instructor or consultant and other unforeseeable events, there is no claim for delivery.